-Hi hello.
-It’s been a bit since I posted, and it’s been rough for me lately to really get that drive to actually post stuff here.
+Hey hi hello.
+It’s been a while since I posted, and it’s been rather rough for me lately to really get that drive to actually post stuff here.
 So this will be a fairly quick one.

 I went to the Portland Retro Gaming Expo last weekend, as is custom for me.
 I’ve been writing about it almost every year, and it’s great as always.
 Nice blend of retro stuff from the Atari/NES days to even an Xbox system link section where games from Outrun 2006: Coast to Coast and Halo 2 were being played throughout the weekend.